What Is BENLYSTA?

 Possible side effects of BENLYSTA

-- Allergic (hypersensitivity) and infusion reactions.
-Serious reactions can happen on the day of or the day after receiving BENLYSTA and may cause death.
-Tell your healthcare professional right away if you have any of the following symptoms of a reaction: itching; swelling of the face, lips, mouth, tongue, or throat; trouble breathing; anxiousness; low blood pressure; dizziness or fainting; headache; nausea; or skin rash, redness, or swelling.
+- Allergic (hypersensitivity) and infusion reactions: Serious allergic or infusion reactions can happen on the day of or days after receiving BENLYSTA and may cause death.
+Your healthcare provider will watch you closely while you are receiving BENLYSTA and after your infusion for signs of a reaction.
+Allergic reactions can sometimes be delayed; tell your healthcare professional right away if you have any of the following symptoms of a reaction: itching; swelling of the face, lips, mouth, tongue, or throat; trouble breathing; anxiousness; low blood pressure; dizziness or fainting; headache; nausea; or skin rash, redness, or swelling.
 Tell your healthcare professional or get emergency medical help right away if you have any of these symptoms.

 The most common side effects of BENLYSTA include: